alicewon/sporks/README.md

 ## Goals for this project:

-The purpose is for me to learn and fill in any gaps in my programming knowledge (solidify fundamentals) and apply any new concepts and best practices I learn in order to solidify my understanding in them.
-I also want to become more proficient at JavaScript and React.
+The purpose is for me to build a full stack application to learn about and fill in any gaps in my programming knowledge (solidify fundamentals).
+I would like to use this to apply any new concepts and best practices I learn in order to solidify my understanding in them.
+I also want to become more proficient in JavaScript and React and strengthen my problem solving skills.

 Note: I have gotten stuck in the "planning/designing phase" before so I wanted to reference products that already exist so I don't have to spend too much time deciding how things look or what they do.
 That way I can get started with coding it out and solving the more interesting problems sooner.
 <br></br>